 I thought that I would share it all with you as I would have loved a post like this back then, it’s given me a real kick up the bum and pushed me in the right direction with my blog.

 My monthly page views for the last 6 months are as follows:

 November 2016 – 9,101

 The reasons for the huge jump?
 I’ve listed them below.

 1. Join in Linkys – Honestly this is one of the best things you can do.
 You get instant page views and engagement too.
 It’s also a fantastic way to gain new followers.
 My favourites are Sharing The Blog Love, Big Pink Link, Blogger Club UK, Foodie Friday and The List, to name a few.
 A one point I was taking part in at least 2 a day.

 2. Facebook Pages/ Pods – Little did I know that there are loads of blogger groups.
-Places you can share you latest blog posts, social media and gain likes and engagement on Instagram.
-All of these have boosted my blog’s stats.
-I’m part of Blogger Club UK, Tribal Chat, Instagram Bloggers UK and UK Instagram Support.
-Just make sure you complete what is asked with each Thread.
-Your guaranteed at least 15 or so RT’s a day.
+Places you can share your latest blog posts All of these have boosted my blog’s stats.
+I’m part of Blogger Club UK, Tribal Chat,

 3. Create a Newsletter – I did wonder at first who would read it.
 People do.
 I share our weekly shop on mine and add links to my latest blog posts.
 I use MailChimp.
 It’s a great way to keep readers engaged.